Long Beach International Karate Championships

-The Long Beach International Karate Championships is an International karate and martial arts tournament in Long Beach, California that was first held in August 1964 by Kenpo Grandmaster Ed Parker.
-The tournament ran competition til 1999 under IKKA organization/Parker family.
+The Long Beach International Karate Championships is an International karate and martial arts tournament in Long Beach, California, at the Long Beach Municipal Auditorium, and was first held in August 1964 by Kenpo Grandmaster Ed Parker.
+The tournament ran competition until 1999 under IKKA organization/Parker family.
 Many great tournament fighters earned their stripes at this tournament, including Chuck Norris, Andy Ah Po, Tony Martinez Sr., Mike Stone, Joe Lewis, Jim Kelly, Benny "The Jet" Urquidez, Billy Blanks, Jerry Piddington, and "Superfoot" Bill Wallace.
 The Long Beach Internationals is also where Bruce Lee was first introduced to the martial arts community in August 1964, with Lee making another appearance in 1967.

 1964

 In 1964, Bruce Lee appeared at the inaugural tournament and demonstrated his one-inch punch and two-finger push-ups.
 His volunteer was Robert "Bob" Baker of Stockton, California, who was Lee's student and became the lead villain in Fist of Fury.
 "I told Bruce not to do this type of demonstration again", he recalled.
 "When he punched me that last time, I had to stay home from work because the pain in my chest was unbearable."
 The only existing, high quality footage of Bruce Lee's 1964 Wing Chun demonstration was filmed with a 16mm camera.
 The sole proprietor of this 8.5-minute-long video is a California-based company, Rising Sun Productions.
 The owner of this company and reported discoverer of this video is Don Warrener.
 Poorer quality generations of this footage can be viewed on the Internet.